 Erase startup- coding is the command you must use if you want to delete the configuration data that is stored in the NVRAM

-64. Mention what is the difference between TCP and UDP?
+64. What is the difference between TCP and UDP?

-TCP and UDP both are protocols for sending files across computer network
+TCP and UDP both are protocols for sending files across computer networks.

 |TCP (Transmission Control Protocol)||UDP (User Datagram Protocol)|